Are you wondering ‘How do window air conditioners work?’

 Every air conditioner possesses a thermostat.

-Inexpensive products cut costs by using a rotary dial, while the best window air conditioner models include digital controls.
+Inexpensive products cut costs by using a rotary dial, while the moderate to higher-priced models include digital controls.

 However, once the room’s ambient temperature rises once more, the thermostat removes its hold, kicking the compressor back into gear, and getting the cycle going.